Protests resume in Algeria on day Bouteflika due to submit election bid

-ALGIERS (Reuters) - Anti-government protests resumed in Algeria on Sunday as thousands gathered in the capital and other towns to demand Algerian President Abdelaziz Bouteflika drop plans to stand for a fifth term, witnesses and residents said.
+ALGIERS (Reuters) - Anti-government protests resumed in Algeria on Sunday as tens of thousands gathered in the capital and other towns to demand Algerian President Abdelaziz Bouteflika drop plans to stand for a fifth term, witnesses and residents said.

 In a rare wave of public dissent, Algerians have been taking to the streets since rallies calling on him to step down began 10 days ago.
 Bouteflika, 82, in shaky health for years, was due to submit his official election papers at the Constitutional Council in Algiers on Sunday, the deadline for candidates.